 US Customs Surety Bond

-Customs bonds are a specific type of bond which is required of individuals who are importing merchandise into the U.S. The purpose of the bond is to ensure that the importer pays all taxes, fees, and duties in a timely manner, and if this does not happen, a claim can be made against that bond, so that any or all of those fees can be obtained.
+A Customs bond is a specific type of surety bond which is required of individuals who are importing merchandise into the U.S. The purpose of the bond is to ensure that the importer pays all taxes, fees, and duties in a timely manner, and if this does not happen, a claim can be made against that bond, so that any or all of those fees can be obtained.

 Since it is basically a surety bond, it has the same model as all sureties do, in that it takes the form of a contract between three parties, the bond purchaser or the principal, the obligee, which is the protected party (U.S. Customs), and the surety company, which is the bond-issuing firm.
 The principal in this model is the individual purchasing the bond and importing goods into the country.
 The obligee would be the party collecting the taxes, duties, and fees associated with the imported merchandise.